 Day 8: Samdo to Bimthang (3890m/12762ft) Via Larkya Pass (5123m/16808ft)- 9-10 hours

-This will be the hardest and the longest trail of the entire trek, now our physical fitness level will be count.
-After an early breakfast, we start our hike with a short descend to cross a wooden bridge over the Budhi Gandaki River.
+This will be the hardest and the longest trail of the entire trek, now our physical fitness level will be counted.
+After an early breakfast, we start our hike with a short descent to cross a wooden bridge over the Budhi Gandaki River.

 Further, we ascend all the way to Larkya La Pass(5123m), this will be a fair-going trail but too high altitude.
 We cross by a couple of streams to have a first glimpse of the Larkya glacier, ascending higher we will have the view of Larkya Peak and Cho Danda.

 Finally, making a gradual ascent across the moraines of the glacier, we will reach the highest and the most desired destination of the entire Manaslu trek which is Larkya La Pass, a magnificent viewpoint to explore the Manaslu range of the Himalayas along with Annapurna.